timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/exercises.md

  - `.toggleClass()`

 ## Challenge 1 - Name Changer
-Change the name of the repository author (in this current case, nathanallen - it might be Justin or Travis when you start this exercise) to `anonymous`
+Change the name of the repository author (in this current case, nathanallen to `anonymous`

 #### Before
 <img src = "img/1.png" width = 400px style="border: solid grey 3px">